 Find out why I changed my mind about BeachBody and decided to become an Independent BeachBody coach!
 Update: I am no longer a Beachbody coach as of Dec.
 18, 2018.
+Read why in this post.

 Many weeks ago, I wrote a post about why I didn’t think I’d ever become a BeachBody coach.
 I’d done a lot of internet research that resulted in a bad taste in my mouth, and I ranted about it here on the blog.